toda-lab/albatross/README.md

 $ ./albatross dimacs-cnf-file
 ```
 - Albatross takes CNFs extended by complementary encoding.
-- Examples of such CNFs and experimental results are available from [here](https://github.com/toda-lab/albatross_experiments_20250404).
+- Examples of such CNFs and experimental results are available [here](https://github.com/toda-lab/albatross_experiments_20250404).